austinkennedy/AIKR_QJE_Replication/README.md

   - `configs/` - Configuration files
   - See [`final_analysis/README.md`](final_analysis/README.md) for details

-## Data Availability and Provenance Statements

-### Statement about Rights

-I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.

-### Summary of Availability

-All data are publicly available.

-### Details on each Data Source

 ## Description of Programs/Code

 ### Stage 1: Get Unique Volumes

 The volume deduplication pipeline is implemented in Jupyter notebooks that process HTRC workset metadata to identify and select unique volumes while handling serial publications intelligently.

-**Key Features:**
-- Deduplicates 383K volumes → 265K unique volumes
-- Intelligently selects complete serial sets
-- Handles multi-volume works and periodicals
-- Produces volume ID list for HTRC Analytics rsync download

 **Requirements:**
 - Python 3.8+